ImMrLucky/tcl-framework/tcl/packages/tcl-core/TRANSCRIPTION_SETUP.md

 - **No requirements!** Works out of the box.
 - Just install dependencies: `npm install`
 - Model downloads automatically on first use
+- **Works in Docker/containers** - Uses WASM backend (no native dependencies needed)

 ## Troubleshooting

+### "Error loading shared library ld-linux-x86-64.so.2" (Docker/Container)
+- **Fixed!** The service now uses WASM backend automatically
+- No native libraries required
+- Works in any Docker/container environment
+- If you still see this error, ensure you're using the latest code

 ### "Model download failed"
 - Check internet connection (needed for first download only)